 - In the second live-action movie, Scooby-Doo freezes the Tar Monster with a fire extinguisher.
 While expanding compressed gas (carbon dioxide, in the case of fire extinguishers) does indeed tend to absorb a lot of heat, it mostly absorbs it as it expands, so this just means you have to worry about your hands getting frozen to the fire extinguisher.
 The foam itself isn't cold enough to freeze anything.

-- In Iron Man 2, Nick Fury tells Tony Stark that Tony's been injected with "Lithium Dioxide" in order to remove the effects of palladium poisoning.
+- Nick Fury tells Tony Stark that Tony's been injected with "Lithium Dioxide" in order to remove the effects of palladium poisoning.
 This implies that lithium has at least four electrons to give up, while it actually only has three.
 And taking two of them requires more than just some oxygen.
 This shows one common variant of this trope in Real Life: confusing the type of chemical bonds in a molecule.
 The wrong part is the name - it should be: lithium superoxide.
 And it indeed does exist (at very low temperatures, but still).
 See Real Life section for the bonding-related difficulties.

 - In The Rock, the VX gas description is fairly accurate, save for looking green and melting your skin.
 It's still very lethal otherwise.